Last Updated on March 9, 2023 by Karl Thompson

 Difference Feminism/ Postmodern Feminism

-- Criticised preceding feminist theory for claiming a ‘false universality’ (white, western heterosexual, middle class)
+- Criticise preceding feminist theory for claiming a ‘false universality’ (white, western heterosexual, middle class)

-- Criticised preceding Feminists theory of being essentialist
+- Criticise preceding Feminists theory of being essentialist.

-- Critiqued preceding Feminist theory as being part of the masculinist Enlightenment Project
+- Critique preceding Feminist theory as being part of the masculinist Enlightenment Project .

-- Postmodern Feminism – concerned with language (discourses) and the relationship between power and knowledge rather than ‘politics and opportunities’
+- Postmodern Feminism is concerned with language (discourses) and the relationship between power and knowledge rather than ‘politics and opportunities’.

-- Helene Cixoux – An example of a postmodern/ destabilising theorist
+- Helene Cixoux is an example of a postmodern/ destabilising theorist.

 Criticisms of Difference Feminism

-- Walby, women are still oppressed by objective social structures – namely Patriarchy
+- Walby argues that women are still oppressed by objective social structures, namely Patriarchy.

-- Dividing women sub-groups weakens the movement for change.
+- Dividing women into sub-groups weakens the movement for change.

 Frequently Asked Questions about Feminism